-According to @stamenandstem, who clarifies for us: "The S. pictus on the left is the variety ‘Exotica’ and the one on the left is the variety ‘Argyraeus.’
+According to @stamenandstem, who clarifies for us: "The S. pictus on the left is the variety ‘Exotica’ and the one on the right is the variety ‘Argyraeus.’
 At one point, they were classified in the same genus as Epipremnum, which is where the confusion comes from.
 They’re neither pothos (Epipremnum) or philodendron - just common names that are constantly confusing ... same species, different varieties."

 A Closer Look

 Scindapsus pictus ‘Argyraeus’

 Variegation appears more sparse